Home > Experiences Book Review: Spontaneous Contact with the Deceased

 This site uses affiliate links to Amazon.com Books for which IANDS can earn an affiliate commission if you click on those links and make purchases through them.

-Spontaneous Contacts with the DeceasedABOUT THE BOOK: Spontaneous Contacts with the Deceased: A Large-Scale International Survey Reveals the Circumstances, Lived Experience and Beneficial Impact of After-Death Communications (ADCs) by Evelyn Elsaesser, iffBooks, Winchester, UK, 2023, 332 pages
+ABOUT THE BOOK: Spontaneous Contacts with the Deceased: A Large-Scale International Survey Reveals the Circumstances, Lived Experience and Beneficial Impact of After-Death Communications (ADCs) by Evelyn Elsaesser, iffBooks, Winchester, UK, 2023, 332 pages.

 ABOUT THE AUTHOR: Evelyn Elsaesser (www.evelyn-elsaesser.com) is an independent researcher and author in the field of death-related experiences, notably After-Death Communications (ADCs) and Near-Death Experiences (NDEs).
 She is the project leader of the long-term international research project “Investigation of the Phenomenology and Impact of Spontaneous After-Death Communications”, as well as a founding and current member of the Board of Swiss IANDS (International Association for Near-Death Studies).
 She lives in Switzerland.
 Other books by Evelyn Elsaesser Valarino include: On The Other Side Of Life: Exploring The Phenomenon Of The Near-Death Experience , Lessons from the Light: What We Can Learn from the Near-Death Experience, and Talking with Angel about Illness, Death and Survival: A Novel.

-ABOUT THE REVIEWER: Ken R. Vincent holds a Doctorate in Counseling Psychology from the University of Northern Colorado in 1973.
+ABOUT THE REVIEWER: Ken R. Vincent (died 2024) held a Doctorate in Counseling Psychology from the University of Northern Colorado in 1973.
 He retired from teaching Psychology and the Psychology of Religious Experience at Houston Community College.
-He is a member of the Alister Hardy Society for the Study of Spiritual Experience and the International Association of Near-Death Studies (IANDS).
-He is a founding Board Member of the Christian Universalist Association and the former Webmaster of The Universalist Herald website.
-Dr. Vincent is the author of several books on NDEs, STEs, and Universalism in World Religions including: The Magi: From Zoroaster to the Three Wise Men: a comparison of the religion of the Magi (Zoroastrianism) to Christianity and shows the parallels of Universal Restoration in both faiths; Visions of God from the Near-Death Experience: The wisdom of the prophets and sages of the world’s religions are superimposed upon the accounts of modern-day near-death experiencers to illustrate the similarities between them; The Golden Thread: God’s Promise of Universal Salvation: documents the solid support for Universal Salvation in the Bible as well as research into NDEs and Mystical / Religious / Spiritual Experiences; and God Is With Us: What Near-Death and Other Spiritually Transformative Experiences Teach Us About God and Afterlife – which examines spiritually transformative experiences in light of Universalist principles found in all the major world religions.
+He was a member of the Alister Hardy Society for the Study of Spiritual Experience and the International Association of Near-Death Studies (IANDS).
+He was a founding Board Member of the Christian Universalist Association and the former Webmaster of The Universalist Herald website.
+Dr. Vincent was the author of several books on NDEs, STEs, and Universalism in World Religions including: The Magi: From Zoroaster to the Three Wise Men: a comparison of the religion of the Magi (Zoroastrianism) to Christianity and shows the parallels of Universal Restoration in both faiths; Visions of God from the Near-Death Experience: The wisdom of the prophets and sages of the world’s religions are superimposed upon the accounts of modern-day near-death experiencers to illustrate the similarities between them; The Golden Thread: God’s Promise of Universal Salvation: documents the solid support for Universal Salvation in the Bible as well as research into NDEs and Mystical / Religious / Spiritual Experiences; and God Is With Us: What Near-Death and Other Spiritually Transformative Experiences Teach Us About God and Afterlife – which examines spiritually transformative experiences in light of Universalist principles found in all the major world religions.
 Dr. Vincent also has an article published on this website entitled Study of Evidential After-Death Communications.

 This article was reprinted with permission from De Numine, Vol. 75, Autumn 2023, 24-25, the journal and newsletter of the Alister Hardy Trust.

-2. Book Review: Spontaneous Contact with the Deceased by Evelyn Elsaesser
+3. Book Review: Spontaneous Contact with the Deceased by Evelyn Elsaesser

 Reviewed by Ken R. Vincent

-This book is based on a survey conducted by Evelyn Elsaesser, Chris A. Roe, Callum E. Cooper, and David Lorimer.
+Spontaneous Contacts with the DeceasedThis book is based on a survey conducted by Evelyn Elsaesser, Chris A. Roe, Callum E. Cooper, and David Lorimer.
 This book is a major contribution to research on after-death communication (ADC) and also into evidence for life after death.

 ADCs are spontaneous and initiated by the deceased, without intention or solicitation on the part of the experiencer.
 They are direct and without the use of mediums or other devices such as psychomanteums.